Largest and heaviest animals: Pseudoscorpions (Pseudoscorpiones)

+Thecostracans (Thecostraca)

+The largest known thecostracan Facetotecta y-larvae are Hansenocaris cristalabri, about 0.5 millimeters long.

+Barnacles and allies (Cirripedia)

+The largest barnacle is Balanus nubilus, reaching a diameter of 15 cm and a height of up to 30 cm, and containing the largest known muscle fibres.

 Crustaceans (Crustacea)

 The largest crustacean is the Tasmanian giant crab (Pseudocarcinus gigas), with a weight of 13 kg and a carapace width of up to 46 cm.
 It is the only species in the genus Pseudocarcinus.
 Males reach more than twice the size of females.
 At a length of up to 40 cm, Lysiosquillina maculata is the largest mantis shrimp in the world.
 Tasmanian giant freshwater crayfish (Astacopsis gouldi) 5 kg in weight and over 80 cm long have been known in the past, but now, even individuals over 2 kg are rare.
 The species is only found in Tasmanian rivers flowing north into the Bass Strait below 400 m above sea level, and is listed as an endangered species on the IUCN Red List.